kripi-png/ArtifactsForGenshinCenter/README.md

   - this can replace a half of the current mutation observer, leaving it in charge of new panels rather than all of them

 ## New features / suggestions in consideration
-- smaller artifacts slots & icons
-  - currently they are a bit larger than the planner's native material icons
-- use the [same checkmark](https://genshin-center.com/images/general/check.png) as the planner
-- less opacity when disabled, similar to the materials
 - drop down menu for stats
 - field for notes, shared between all artifacts, and displayed below the artifacts?
 - field for artifact level?